soldnewegorje561/soldnewegorje561/README.md

-- 👋 Hola soy @soldnewegorje561
+- 👋 Hola soy @DiSaRD_T4S
-autobus colaborare la programación

 - 🌱 Actualmente estoy aprendiendo aprogramar

-- 💞️ Busco colaborar en.
+-
 - 📫 Como contactarme en holabarrientosjorge@gmail.com

 <!---
-soldnewegorje561/soldnewegorje561 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+DiSaRD_T4S/ DiSaRD_T4S is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->